-Club Level (CL) at Walt Disney World is not what the average guest would consider budget-friendly.
-With all the bells and whistles included, though, it’s something several guests may consider.
-We often stay club level when visiting the Walt Disney World resort, and while I can’t say whether or not it would be “worth it” for every family, I can give you guys a little insight into what is included with a club level stay so you can make a more informed decision.
+With all the bells and whistles included, Club Level at Walt Disney World is something several travelers may consider despite not being what the average guest would consider budget-friendly.
+We often stay club level when visiting the World, and while I can’t say whether or not it’s “worth it” for every family, I can give you some insight into what is included with and what we love about a club level stay so you can make a more informed decision.

-Upon booking a vacation that includes CL service, guests should be contacted via email by the Itinerary Planning Office (IPO) for their resort.
+Upon booking a vacation that includes Club Level (CL) service, guests should be contacted via email by the Itinerary Planning Office (IPO) for their resort.
 Occasionally this doesn’t happen, and in those cases guests can contact IPO offices directly via email, fax or phone.
 The office should only be contacted after your booking is confirmed.

 Disney’s Animal Kingdom Lodge

 Once contact is made, typically the IPO will send a form for you to fill out detailing any reservations you’d like them to make, as well as general information about your reservation (celebrations, etc.).
 After the information is received by the IPO, they will begin making reservations as soon as each reservation window opens.

 Personally, we’ve used IPO to make dining reservations, and that was a big leap for crazy-planner me.
 Most of the time, they’ve been able to book perfect reservations for us, so I don’t have any issues handing over those reigns.
 In 2012, they were also able to secure Pirates League and Albatross Treasure Cruise reservations for the kiddos.
 Those went off without a hitch, too.

 Upon arrival, the great service continues.
 All but once we’ve been greeted by name upon arrival and escorted to the CL floor/building for check-in.
 At the Polynesian, we’ve always been taken to Hawaii via golf cart, which the little ones LOVE!